Save/print/download your spreadsheet

 - use the Ctrl+S key combination, or

-- click the File icon at the left sidebar and select the Save option.
+- click the File tab of the top toolbar and select the Save option.

 To download the resulting spreadsheet onto your computer hard disk drive,

-- click the File icon at the left sidebar,
+- click the File tab of the top toolbar,

 - select the Download as... option,